 Summer time means a lot of things but in the kitchen it means a whole lot of berries to me!
 And I love all the berries in my chicken salad!

 I love grabbing a rotisserie chicken because in our house that always means leftovers.
-This crunchy strawberry pecan chicken salad is my repeat recipe all summer. ( But If it's soup weather, then all my rotisserie chickens are going into this Chicken Noodle Soup 100%!)
+This crunchy strawberry pecan chicken salad is my repeat recipe all summer. ( But if it's soup weather, then all my rotisserie chickens are going into this Chicken Noodle Soup 100%!)

 Any recipe that allows me to use up leftover food is a hit.
 I like to use up every last morsel in the fridge if I can!
 Less food waste is best!